 Don’t Upshift During Braking or Vice Versa

 A DSG automatic transmission has several entries to measure which gear to engage.
 Well, you can also take the situation under control but still, the clutch will be electronically actuated.
-That said, the throttle position, brake position and the speed are the main factors with which it determines when to shift the gears.
+That said, the throttle position, brake position and speed are the main factors with which it determines when to shift the gears.
 Keeping that aside, upshifting when braking will give a mixed signal to the ECU and it might hamper the circuits.
 The same is the case when we downshift while accelerating.
 Moreover, when doing so the engine and transmission run at slightly different speeds.
 This will result in a little slip between the clutch and the flywheel shortening its life span.

 Engaging Neutral When Going Downhill is a Bad Idea.

 Yes! for sure engaging a neutral when coasting downhill will save fuel, as the car restricts fuel flow in the engine.
 This is exactly what we do not want.
 That said, putting the gear lever on Drive is more sensible as you’ll be having more control of the vehicle.
-Wondering why? well, for one, you’ll not be able to use engine brake to slow down, which is a must on the hilly areas.
-This will ease off some harmful loads on the braking system, in which if not taken care of can cause brake fade.
+Wondering why? well, for one, you’ll not be able to use the engine brake to slow down, which is a must in the hilly areas.
+This will ease off some harmful loads on the braking system, which if not taken care of can cause brake fade.
 Second, you’ll not able to increase the speed with lighting fast reflexes.

-These were the 6 things one should avoid doing in a DCT (Dual Clutch Transmission) or in a DSG (Direct Shift Gearbox).
-This is one of the automatic transmission petrolheads would absolutely love to drive.
+These were the 6 things one should avoid doing in a DCT (Dual Clutch Transmission) or a DSG (Direct Shift Gearbox).
+This is one of the automatic transmission petrolheads that would absolutely love to drive.
 Though it comes with some shortcomings such as more clutch wear and high maintenance.
 But if it is fun, it’s worth it right?.
 What do you think about this really quick transmission?
 Do let us know in the comment section below.